 Breathability and ventilation refer to the tent’s ability to let air circulate freely and regulate interior temperatures, which is essential to ward off condensation.

-A Double-wall tent like The North Face Mountain 25 or Hilleberg Jannu, for example, typically has far superior ventilation than single-wall counterparts (a tent like the Black Diamond Firstlight, for example).
-This is because air can circulate between the walls of the tent and both include generously sized mesh panels in the canopy that lets interior air escape.
+A Double-wall tent like The North Face Mountain 25 or Hilleberg Jannu, for example, typically has far superior ventilation than single-wall counterparts (a model like the Black Diamond Firstlight, for example).
+This is because air can circulate between the walls and both include generously sized mesh panels in the canopy that lets interior air escape.

 The bottom line?
 When buying your 4-season tent, look for a model with large ventilating windows, spacious vestibules, double doors, and plenty of high-density mesh in the inner canopy.